laminas/laminas-i18n/docs/book/filters/number-parse.md

 $filter->setFormatter($formatter);
 ```

-> ### Notice
->
-> If a custom formatter is set, the locale and/or the style changes will
-> have no effect anymore.
-Set a new number formatter to change the locale and/or
+NOTE: If a custom formatter is set, the locale and/or the style changes will have no effect anymore.
+Set a new number formatter to change the locale and/or the style.
-> the style.

 ### Get Current Value